 Guide cylinders are typically compact so that they can work in a confined environment for delicate positioning works.
 Because of their compact size and excellent precision, they are commonly involved in competitive environments such as automatic production lines for electronic consumables or medicine.
 The sizing ensures that these components do not get in the way of the operations.

-On top of that, it takes energy to transport the guide cylinders back and forth on the motion axis to transfer or position the work pieces.
-The smaller and lighter the cylinder is, the less energy it takes to control the motion, and the more precise it is for the auto-control system to manage the movement.
+On top of that, the smaller and lighter the cylinder is, the less energy it takes to control the motion, and the easier it is for the auto-control system to manage the movement.
 By decreasing the size and weight, the cycle time of each operation is reduced too.

-In an automatic production line, the guide cylinders can serve as the stopper to control the batch of the production.
-In this respect, the guide cylinders are installed underneath the production line.
-When the production of next batch needs to be stopped, the cylinder moves upward in the way of the line and the transportation of the products can be halted.
+In an automatic line, they serve as the stopper to control the batch of the production.
+In this respect, they are installed underneath or by the line.
+The cylinder moves in the way of the transferring path to halt the next batch while the machine is processing one.

-The guide cylinders can also be used in positioning operations.
+They also act as the positioner in a line where positioning or redirecting the workpiece is required.
 To process certain components, there will be slots or tenons on the work table or work platform.
-The guide cylinders on the sideway or underneath the work platform can manage the positioning of the operations by retracting or extending.
+The guide cylinders on the sideway or underneath the work platform can manage the positioning of the workpiece by retracting or extending.

-The other essential application of the guide cylinders is to transfer the lightweight work pieces onto a complex in the automatic assembly line.
-To place the small components during the operation, the precision in locating is required.
-The guide on the cylinders makes sure the components fall on the correct spot of a complex precisely.
+The other essential application is to transfer the lightweight workpieces onto a complex in an automatic assembly line.
+To place the small components during the operation, precision locating is required.
+The guide on the cylinders makes sure the components fall on the correct spot of a complex accurately.